louisvarley/fishPI/README.md

 `pip3 install W1ThermSensor`

+#### PI Blaster

-Next we want to install pi-blaster
+Next we want to install pi-blaster which controls the PWM via software for lighting controls

 [Follow the instrutions to build](https://github.com/sarfata/pi-blaster)